-Context of the InnovationIntel Corporation is a large technology company headquartered in the Silicon Valley, CA. Aware of the psychosocial factors that can increase the risk and impact of chronic diseases, Margaret Morris, a clinical psychologist in Intel’s Digital Health Group, began investigating the potential to use personal technologies such as smart cell phones to broaden the reach of cognitive behavioral therapy as a way to mitigate these psychosocial risk factors.
+Context of the InnovationIntel Corporation is a large technology company headquartered in the Silicon Valley, CA. Aware of the psychosocial factors that can increase the risk and impact of chronic diseases, Margaret Morris, a clinical psychologist and senior researcher in Intel Labs, began investigating the potential to use personal technologies such as smart cell phones to broaden the reach of cognitive behavioral therapy as a way to mitigate these psychosocial risk factors.
 This approach was tested in a small pilot test with employees of a large technology company who had indicated during a routine annual health risk assessment that they wanted to address stress as an issue in their lives.

 Planning and Development ProcessKey elements of the planning and development process included the following: